-Here is the full list of amendments recently made to Nova Scotia’s Liquor Control Act:
+Full list of amendments made to Nova Scotia’s Liquor Control Act:

 Related: The Alcohol, Gaming, Fuel and Tobacco Division of Service Nova Scotia is continuing to work with the federal government on its plan for the framework that will govern cannabis edibles, anticipated to become part of the legalized recreational market in October 2019.
 Restaurants Canada will continue to provide updates on policy, legislative and regulatory developments as they unfold.

 Visit Nova Scotia’s “Be In The Know” website, for all the latest cannabis related information and resources from the provincial government in one place, including an overview of key laws and regulations.

 If you have any questions or concerns, you can send an email to Luc Erjavec, Restaurants Canada Vice President, Atlantic Canada, at firstname.lastname@example.org.